davidlarsson33/Web-shop-under-attack/README.md

 1. Go to http://localhost/ in a chrome tab in regular mode.
 Note that you are not logged in.
 Don't close this tab.
 2. Navigate to the reviews page & refresh the page.
 Note that you are still not logged in.

-3. Head over to the login-page in another icognito tab: http://localhost/login
+3. Head over to the login-page in another incognito tab: http://localhost/login
 4. Login as the attacker.
 You could use the following credentials:
    - Email: attacker@malicious.com
    - Password: XSS!1234!xss